Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - overtime exceeding the statutory working hours – 25%;

-- overtime in excess of the statutory working hours, exceeding 60 hours in one month – 50% (this does not apply to small and medium-sized enterprises, as defined by reference to the industry sector);
+- overtime in excess of the statutory working hours, exceeding 60 hours in one month – 50% (this does not apply to small and medium-sized enterprises, as defined by reference to the industry sector, but this exemption is expected to be abolished in 2019);

 - work on statutory days off – 35%;